 The glasshouse plant collection houses a number of plants that are important for conservation and a great deal of work has been invested in their curation.
 To continue this conservation work, we are sharing plant material with other botanic gardens and specialist plant collections in Scotland.

 Sustainability is at the heart of this project – the Garden needs to reduce its carbon footprint, pest control measures and water consumption whilst at the same time, creating vibrant and resilient habitats that are inspiring to visit and work in.
 Phase II of the Tangled Bank will create exemplar urban habitats for Fife showing how to slow surface water flow, create urban habitats that are climate change resilient, and recycle building materials to create exciting and beautiful new garden features.

 The centrepiece of this will approach is the Temperate Glasshouse, which is in need of urgent work to the glass – the glass and glazing bars will be removed and the structure will be converted into a pergola with climbing plants growing over the steel and aluminium frame.

-The building work will be carried out in stages to minimise disruption within the Garden.
-The project is intended to take 12-18 months, depending on funding, and during this time we will make sure that all visitors understand what works are being undertaken so that everyone can plan their visit and enjoy the Garden.
+The building work will be carried out in stages to minimise disruption within the Garden, and during this time we will make sure that all visitors understand what works are being undertaken so that everyone can plan their visit and enjoy the Garden.